bjarte/bjarte/README.md

 Please ignore the link below to my Mastodon profile.
-I'm not particularly active on Mastodon, I just wanted to confirm my GitHub account there 😬
+I'm not particularly active on Mastodon, I just wanted to confirm my GitHub account 😬

 <a rel="me" href="https://snabelen.no/@bjarteao">Mastodon</a>